aws-amplify/amplify-flutter/README.md

 ## AWS Amplify Flutter (Developer Preview) is a library for Flutter developers building cloud-enabled applications

 AWS Amplify provides a declarative and easy-to-use interface across different categories of cloud operations.
 AWS Amplify goes well with any Flutter based frontend workflow, and React Native for mobile developers.
 Our default implementation works with Amazon Web Services (AWS), but AWS Amplify is designed to be open and pluggable for any custom backend or service.

-## Features / APIs
+See [AWS Amplify](https://docs.amplify.aws) for further details about the Amplify Framework.

+## Supported Amplify Categories

 - [**Authentication**](https://docs.amplify.aws/lib/auth/getting-started/q/platform/flutter): APIs and building blocks to create user authentication experiences.
 - [**Analytics**](https://docs.amplify.aws/lib/analytics/getting-started/q/platform/flutter): Collect analytics data for your app.
 Analytics data includes user sessions and other custom events that you want to track in your app.
 - [**Storage**](https://docs.amplify.aws/lib/storage/getting-started/q/platform/flutter): Provides a simple mechanism for managing user content for your app in public, protected or private storage buckets.

-## Known Issues

-- Hosted UI - TBD
-- What else?

 ### To Be Implmented